-Our work involves natural resources which impact many Indigenous communities located in or closely associated with forests across the Province of British Columbia.
+Our work involves natural resources which are connected to many First Nations communities located in or closely associated with forests across the Province of British Columbia.
 We recognize their connection to the forests and are grateful to those on whose traditional lands we reside, work, or visit.

-In the spirit of reconciliation, FII acknowledges that its head office is situated in the traditional territories of the x^wməθk^wəýəm (Musqueam), səlilwətal (Tsleil-Waututh), and Skwxwú7mesh (Squamish) Nations.
+In the spirit of reconciliation, FII acknowledges that its head office is situated in the traditional territories of the xwməθkwəyəm (Musqueam), səlilwətał (Tsleil-Waututh), and Skwxwú7mesh (Squamish) Nations.

-Table of Contents
+Table of contents

 Introduction 1

-Frameworks Guiding FII's Accessibility Work 2
+Frameworks guiding FII's accessibility work 2

-FII Accessibility Committee 3
+FII Accessibility Committee 2

-Definitions 4
+Definitions 3

-FII Accessibility Priorities 5
+Accessibility priorities 5

-Foster a Culture of Accessibility 5
+Foster a culture of accessibility 5

-Promote Inclusive Program Delivery 6
+Promote inclusive program delivery 6

-Create an Accessible Physical Environment 7
+Create an accessible physical environment 7

-Improve Accessible Information and Communications 8
+Improve accessible information and communications 8

-Summary of Key Action Items 10
+Summary of 2025/26 key action items 1C

-2024/25 Priority Action Items 10
+Priority action items 10

-Reporting Framework 11
+Reporting framework 11

 Appendix 12

-Key Accessibility Barriers 12
+Key accessibility barriers 12